Society of apostolic life

 A society of apostolic life is a group of men or women within the Catholic Church who have come together for a specific purpose and live fraternally.
 It is regarded as a form of consecrated (or "religious") life.

-There are a number of apostolic societies, such as the Daughters of Charity of Saint Vincent de Paul, who make vows or other bonds defined in their constitutions to undertake to live the evangelical counsels of poverty, chastity, and obedience (See Can.
-731 §2.).
-However, unlike members of an institute of consecrated life (religious institute or secular institute), members of apostolic societies do not make religious vows—that is, "public vows".

-This type of organization is defined in the 1983 Code of Canon Law under canons 731–746.
+This type of organization is defined in the 1983 Code of Canon Law under Canons 731–746.
 Under the 1917 Code of Canon Law, which preceded the current one, this manner of life was referred to as a society of common life.

 Background

-While members of apostolic societies have some community life, the mission of the community is given emphasis.
-According to Robert P. Maloney CM, community life should be strong enough to be supportive to those who have pledged to pursue the same apostolic purpose, and flexible enough to allow members to respond to the urgent needs of those they serve.
+Members of apostolic societies prioritize mission over community life.
+According to the Vincentian priest Robert P. Maloney, community life should be strong enough to be supportive to those who have pledged to pursue the same apostolic purpose, and flexible enough to allow members to respond to the urgent needs of those they serve.
 In community, apostolic societies must maintain a balance between prayer and active works.

-The work of various apostolic societies differs significantly from one another.
-They may focus on preaching, teaching, health-care, seminary education, foreign missions, retreat work, advocacy for justice, and many other objectives.
-Almost all apostolic societies had their origins in a need to be addressed that their founders recognized.
-Most apostolic societies focus on one or more aspects of the corporal and spiritual works of mercy.
-Vincent de Paul's, Congregation of the Mission and the Daughters of Charity belong to a group of societies founded in the 16th and 17th century to respond to increasing poverty in France.
-De Paul chose not to establish the Daughters of Charity of St. Vincent de Paul as a religious order, as at that time, women religious were "enclosed" (cloistered), and that state was "not compatible with the duties of their vocation".
+Apostolic societies vary widely in their missions and areas of focus.
+Some emphasize preaching, teaching, healthcare, seminary formation, foreign missions, retreats, or advocacy for justice, among other goals.
+Most were founded in response to a specific need recognized by their founders.
+Today, many continue to center their work on one or more of the corporal and spiritual works of mercy.

+A number of apostolic societies, such as the Daughters of Charity of Saint Vincent de Paul, profess vows or similar commitments defined in their constitutions to live out the evangelical counsels of poverty, chastity, and obedience.
+The Congregation of the Mission and the Daughters of Charity, both founded by St. Vincent de Paul, are part of a group of societies established in the 16th and 17th centuries in response to growing poverty in France.
+Vincent de Paul chose not to establish the Daughters of Charity as a religious order because at that time women religious were "enclosed" (cloistered), and that state was "not compatible with the duties of their vocation."

 A community needs the written approval of a bishop to operate within his diocese.
-Clerics of a society of apostolic life are usually incardinated into the society and not the diocese, unless specified otherwise in its constitution (e.g. the Sulpicians who are members of both the Society and diocese).
+Clerics of a society of apostolic life usually are incardinated into the society and not a diocese, unless specified otherwise in its constitutions (for example, the Sulpicians, who are members of both their society and dioceses).
 Each community has a right to its own oratory.

-Members of a Society of apostolic life are allowed to own personal property, but must normally live in community with one another.
+Members of a society of apostolic life are allowed to own personal property, but normally must live in community together.

-Canon law (canon 731) speaks of such societies as being "comparable to institutes of consecrated life".
-They are regulated by the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life.
+Canon 731 speaks of such societies as being "comparable to institutes of consecrated life".
+They are regulated by the Dicastery for Institutes of Consecrated Life and Societies of Apostolic Life.